Importance of youth participation in developing youth solutions |

 |

-We are redesigning how AHWDs are conducted.
-We will build a standardised agenda of what should be covered during these sessions - from conducting screenings, to facilitation material about the topics to be discussed, to the games being played!
-This will support Peer educators and Frontline workers to conduct sessions with ease, even when it comes to discussing sensitive topics.
+We redesigned how AHWDs are conducted.
+We built a standardised agenda of what should be covered during these sessions - from conducting screenings, to facilitation material about the topics to be discussed, to the games being played!
+This supported Peer educators and Frontline workers to conduct sessions with ease, even when it came to discussing sensitive topics.

 |